 The Nature Center is a perfect learning laboratory for many scientific studies and community projects.

-If you would like to use the Nature Center for research, trail work, or a special project, please contact Site Manager, Emily Schaefgen, at 970-749-1140 or email@example.com.
+If you would like to use the Nature Center for research, trail work, or a special project, please contact Stephanie Weber, at 970-769-1800 or email@example.com.

-Below are a list of past projects that have been conducted at the Nature Center.
+Other projects that have been conducted at the Nature Center include:

 Fort Lewis College Archaeological Field School – The Durango Nature Center is home to a Prehistoric Dinetah Gobernador Phase Site.
 This is a very exciting discovery that was excavated by Mona Charles and her students.